Wile E Coyote and Roadrunner Trivia Quiz Questions With Answers

 Jones said he created the Coyote-Road Runner cartoons as a parody of what?

-A: Traditional "Cat And Mouse" cartoons such as MGM's Tom and Jerry.
+And Mouse" cartoons such as MGM's Tom and Jerry.

 Jones modeled the Coyote's appearance on which fellow animator?